blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 Zimzin is the king of Acedia, the only city in the abyss.
 Inside the city.
 The city is populated by walkers, creatures created that move through a sad parody of life.
 The walkers till fields of dirt, eating the dust from it to no effect.
 They drink dust, and they lay restlessly each night cycle.
 There are two permanent construction plans in Acedia: building the great wall, and then demolishing it.

 ## Infernal Pantheon
 Devils are well-known for their contract magic.
 They occupy the upper layers of Hell, and are responsible for bringing in the majority of souls.
+They are lawful, and are organized within the kingdom of Hell which oversees the infernal plane.
+The kingdom of Hell has many temples throughout the infernal plane where crystals are stored.
+Should the owner of a crystal die they are reformed intact by their crystal, and then the crystal shatters.

 ### Nekatur, the seducer
 Nekatur visits the lonely and desperate in the material plane.
 Often, her job is an easy one.
 She offers contracts offering to magically fulfill her clients' desires.
 With the money and favors she gets from wealthy and influential clients, she backs puritanical reforms, further driving demand for her forbidden services.